avo-hq/docs.avohq.io/docs/2.0/custom-asset-pipeline.md

 - install `tailwindcss-rails` gem if you haven't installed it yet;
 - create a custom `avo.tailwind.css` file where you can further customize your Avo space;
-- generate or enhance your `Procfile.dev` with the required tailwind compile command, as per default `tailwindcss-rails` practices.
+- generate or enhance your `Procfile.dev` with the required tailwind compile command, as per default `tailwindcss-rails` practices;
+- add the resulting file in your `_pre_head.html.erb` file.

 Now, instead of running `bin/rails server`, you can run that Procfile with `bin/dev` or `foreman start -f Procfile.dev`.